tjkendon/COMP-1502---Assignment-3/spec.md

 Your processor must contain a `List` of employees.
 You should be able to:
 * read employees in from a file and populate the `List`
+   * Each employee will have a type recorded with a 'H', 'S', or 'C' (for (H)ourly, (S)alaried, or (C)omissioned).
+You should use this to determine what subclass you need to create for the employee.
 * write the save string for each employee into a file
 * add a new employee
 * remove an employee